Google

 Trains to Snowdonia (Betws-y-Coed) from Manchester take 3 hours.

 Timetable information and fares can be obtained from the TrainLine.
-Use this link for more details:
+Use the link below for more details:

 WHERE TO STAY NEAR MOUNT SNOWDON